ondata/confini-amministrativi-istat/src/app/README.md

-# Confini amministrativi italiani - Homepage
+# OnData - Confini amministrativi italiani - Homepage

 The homepage of the project is a static webpage built using [ParcelJS](https://parceljs.org/).